FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/installation.md

 ### Windows

-You have two options for installing Docker on Windows depending on the requirements.

-Find detailed information on how to install it [here](https://docs.docker.com/engine/installation/windows/).
+You can find detailed information on how to install it [here](https://docs.docker.com/engine/installation/windows/).

 ### Mac

-You have two options for installing Docker on Mac OS X depending on the requirements.

-Find detailed information on how to install it [here](https://docs.docker.com/engine/installation/mac/).
+You can find detailed information on how to install it [here](https://docs.docker.com/engine/installation/mac/).

 ### Linux